Gladys Nilsson: Biography

 Gladys Nilsson was born to Swedish immigrant parents.
-Her father was a factory worker for Sunbeam and her mother was a waitress.
 She grew up on the north side of Chicago and attended Lake View High School, while also attending extracurricular drawing classes.
 Nilsson later attended the School of the Art Institute of Chicago, where she met her future husband, fellow student Jim Nutt.
 Nilsson and Nutt married in July 1961, and their son, Claude, was born in 1962.
 Although Nilsson originally painted with oil paints, she switched to watercolors when pregnant in order to avoid the hazards of turpentine.

 In 1963, Nilsson and Nutt were introduced to School of the Art Institute of Chicago art history professor Whitney Halstead, who became a teacher, mentor, and friend.
 He introduced them in turn to Don Baum, exhibition director at the Hyde Park Art Center in Chicago.
 In 1964 Nilsson and Nutt became youth instructors at the Hyde Park Art Center.

 Nilsson's image is included in the 1972 poster Some Living American Women Artists by Mary Beth Edelson.